 - They’re created by people who are passionate about language learning and committed to giving you the resources and imaginative lessons you need.

-- Hands down, spending time with Japanese podcasts is one of the best ways of improving your Japanese listening skills.
-This is something that books and flashcards can’t deliver.
+- Listening to Japanese podcasts is one of the best ways of improving your Japanese listening skills.
+This is something that books and flashcards can’t do.

 - You can listen to them any time and anywhere—on the long commute home, while you’re jogging around the park or soaping up in the shower.
 They can even be playing in your ears as you go to sleep at night!